Tuition and Benefits

-Requests for travel funds are available in the MCB Office.
+Requests for travel funds are available in the MCB Office and here online.
 Travel funds are available each year on a 1st-come, 1st-served basis.
 Travel requests are reviewed and approved based on the application and availability of funds.
 Trainees are encouraged to apply as early as possible to allow sufficient time for review of the request and for prepayment of airline tickets and registration fees.
-The maximum allowed is $300 per year of appointment.
+The maximum allowed is $300 per year of appointment which must be used during the trainee’s appointment period.